biokraft/my-cursor-framework/02-Cursor-for-Developers/03-The-SpecsForge-Framework.md

 -   **Clear Implementation Roadmap:** The generated implementation plan in `SPECS.md` provides a clear, phased approach to development.

 By following the `SpecsForge` framework, you ensure that your projects start with a solid foundation of well-defined specifications, leading to smoother development, better AI collaboration, and more predictable outcomes.

-*(The `SpecsForge` custom mode prompt and workflow are adapted from my original README and inspired by concepts from Ghuntley's "Groundhog AI" approach.)*